Mount Welcome March 3rd 1927 837th Meeting

 Rebecca Stabler's article "If Youth But Knew" which suggested that "No" can be changed to "Yes", but "yes" once said is final.

-Fanny Iddings read part of a letter of her Grandmother's telling of a trip to the country in 1817.
+Fanny Iddings read part of a letter of her Grandmother's telling of a trip to this country in 1817.

-Helen Shoemaker wanted to know if anyone has a hot water heater that is satisfactory--Huldah Janney and Kathrine Adams both have very satisfactory ones.
+Helen Shoemaker wanted to know if anyone has a hot water heater that is satisfactory--Huldah Janney and Katherine Adams both have very satisfactory ones.